How to See the Beauty of the Southern Lights in Australia

 Where to stay

-Whether you're planning on setting up camp on kunanyi / Mount Wellington, Bruny Island or the South Arm Peninsula to spot the Southern Lights, you'll need a cosy place to retire to after an evening of adventure.
+Whether you're planning to spot the Southern Lights from Kunanyi, Bruny Island or the South Arm Peninsula, you'll need a cosy place to retire to after an evening of adventure.

-Kunanyi / Mount Wellington and Bellerive Beach are both less than 30 minutes from Hobart.
+Kunanyi and Bellerive Beach are both less than 30 minutes from Hobart.
 Check in to one of the opulent rooms or suites at The Tasman in Hobart’s historical centre – the hotel runs guided wine tastings, which is the ideal way to start a night of stargazing.
-Alternatively, the elegant Lumière Lodge in West Hobart is a circa-1890s Victorian townhouse that has been restored to its original splendour, complete with antique oil paintings, a clawfoot bath and a fireplace.
+Alternatively, the Old Bishop's Quarters in Hobart is a circa-1830s estate comprising five unique apartments with Derwent River views.
+From May to August 2025, guests can enjoy a special Off Season discount on "Maud's Cottage", the property's vintage-style wood cottage, which features a fireplace, deep copper bath and retractable roof that opens up to the starlit sky.

 For access to Aurora viewing spots on the South Arm Peninsula, The Point is a modernist retreat with ceiling-to-floor windows that sits on 20 hectares of unspoilt farmland and a private headland.
 If you’re light-seeking on Bruny Island, Cloudy Bay Beach House should be your top pick.
 The three-bedroom house offers expansive outlooks over the wild waters of the Southern Ocean and, hopefully, those thrilling lights.